Working Interviews: What Are They and Are They Legal?

-What is a “Working Interview” and How Does it Work?
+What Is a “Working Interview” and How Does It Work?

 On the surface, the idea of bringing in job candidates for a few hours or days without actually hiring them until they prove themselves sounds perfectly logical and fantastic, doesn’t it?

 Moreover, if you do not hire the worker and they become disgruntled, they now have leverage over you to file a complaint because you have not complied with the law.

-Instead of an unpaid interview or trying to call someone an independent contractor when they do not fit those requirements, hire them and use a “Getting Acquainted” period (90 days is often a good span of time for this) to judge whether a new hire will be a long-term fit for your practice.
-After a thorough interview process and background check, go ahead and put them on your payroll.
-Put your new employee on notice that they are not yet eligible for benefits and must prove themselves.
+Instead of performing an unpaid working interview or trying to call someone an independent contractor when they do not fit those requirements, hire them and use a “Getting Acquainted” period to judge whether a new hire will be a long-term fit for your practice (90 days is often a good span of time for this).

-If you have this policy in your handbook, you can use it to get the same benefits you would get from a working interview (i.e., a valid trial period, with no obligation to continue employment), as long as you don’t forget one important rule.
-If you’re not using a temp agency, and the person is not a valid independent contractor, once a candidate starts working for you, he or she IS your employee.
+If you have this policy in your handbook, you can use it to get the same benefits you would get from a working interview (i.e., a valid trial period with no obligation to continue employment), as long as you don’t forget one important rule: If you’re not using a temp agency, and the person is not a valid independent contractor, once a candidate starts working for you, he or she IS your employee.